GuilhermeRoque/openweatherconsumer/README.md

-# OpenWeather Consumer
+# OpenWeather Service

 ## Description

-This application consumes the OpenWeather API to retrieve weather information based on hardcoded city codes, which are listed in `app/city_codes.txt`.
+This application consumes the OpenWeather API to retrieve weather information based on city names, like 'São Paulo' or 'Rio de Janeiro', which are listed in `app/city_map.json`.

+**Usage**

+- Get a token by executing a GET request on `/userid`
+- Start an async task by executing a POST request on `/openweather` and passing city names on the request body.
+This will start a background task to request the cities weather information.
+- Get the task result by executing a GET request on `/openweather`.
+This will return the current retrieved weather information and the task current status.

+**Notes**

+- See details about API in the Swagger UI at [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) after running the application.

 ## Prerequisites